 If the settlement was reduced because the plaintiff was at fault for a percentage of their damages, use this to negotiate the lien down.

-Ahlborn, supra, 126 S. Ct.
-1752 (2006) is helpful in making this argument.
+See, Arkansas Dept. of Health and Human Services v.
+Ahlborn, (2006) 126 S. Ct.
+1752.
 There, the court reduced the lien claim to one-sixth of the amount because the recovery by the plaintiff in that case was only one-sixth of the value of the case due to plaintiff's comparative fault, as evidenced by the stipulation of the parties.
-Id.

 "Where a final judgment includes a special finding by a judge, jury, or arbitrator, that the enrollee or insured was partially at fault, the lien subject to subdivision (a) or (b) shall be reduced by the same comparative fault percentage by which the enrollee or insured's recovery was reduced."